Symptoms of Fatty Liver Disease

 Fatty liver disease is a common liver condition in modern society, characterized by the accumulation of fat within liver cells.
-This disease can be divided into alcoholic and non-alcoholic types, but regardless of the type, the manifestation of symptoms is often closely related to the degree of fat accumulation and whether inflammation or fibrosis is present.
-It is noteworthy that early-stage fatty liver patients may be completely asymptomatic, making regular health check-ups crucial for early detection.
+This disease can be classified into alcoholic and non-alcoholic types, but regardless of the type, the symptoms often closely relate to the degree of fat accumulation and whether inflammation or fibrosis occurs.
+It is noteworthy that early-stage fatty liver patients may exhibit no symptoms at all, making regular health check-ups crucial for early detection.

 As the condition progresses, impaired liver metabolic function may trigger multi-system symptoms.
 Patients may gradually experience fatigue, indigestion, or unexplained weight changes.
-However, these symptoms can easily be misinterpreted as other diseases, leading to delays in seeking medical attention.
-Understanding the characteristic symptoms of fatty liver can aid in early medical evaluation and prevent serious liver damage.
+However, these symptoms are easily mistaken for other illnesses, leading to delayed medical consultation.
+Understanding the characteristic symptoms of fatty liver can help facilitate early medical evaluation and prevent severe liver damage.

 Early Symptoms and Signs

-In the early stages of fatty liver, about 70% to 80% of patients do not exhibit obvious symptoms.
-At this stage, although there is fat accumulation in the liver, it has not yet caused significant inflammation or tissue damage.
-However, some patients may still present the following mild signs:
+In the early stages of fatty liver, about 70% to 80% of patients do not show obvious symptoms.
+At this stage, although fat has accumulated in the liver, significant inflammation or tissue damage has not yet occurred.
+However, some patients may still exhibit the following mild signs:

-• Mild fullness in the upper right abdomen, especially after large meals
+• Mild right upper abdominal fullness, especially after large meals

-These signs are often overlooked and are common among patients with metabolic disorders (such as diabetes and hyperlipidemia).
+These signs are often overlooked and are common among individuals with metabolic abnormalities such as diabetes and hyperlipidemia.

-In the early stages of non-alcoholic fatty liver disease (NAFLD), the fat accumulation in the liver usually does not directly stimulate nerves, making pain less pronounced.
-However, if the patient also has obesity, insulin resistance, or hyperglycemia, these metabolic abnormalities may indirectly induce systemic fatigue or muscle soreness, which can easily be mistaken for general tiredness and not taken seriously.
+In the early stages of non-alcoholic fatty liver disease (NAFLD), fat accumulation in the liver usually does not directly stimulate nerves, so pain is less apparent.
+However, if patients also have obesity, insulin resistance, or hyperglycemia, these metabolic abnormalities may indirectly induce systemic fatigue or muscle soreness, which can be mistaken for general tiredness and overlooked.

 Common Symptoms

-As fatty liver progresses to the stage of non-alcoholic steatohepatitis (NASH), common symptoms gradually emerge.
+When fatty liver progresses to non-alcoholic steatohepatitis (NASH), common symptoms gradually emerge.
 Typical symptoms include:

-• Persistent fatigue: Due to impaired liver metabolic function leading to energy metabolism disorders
+• Persistent fatigue: due to disrupted energy metabolism caused by impaired liver function

-• Discomfort in the upper right abdomen: Pain due to liver enlargement or inflammation stimulating the peritoneum
+• Discomfort in the right upper abdomen: from liver enlargement or inflammation irritating the peritoneum

-• Gastrointestinal abnormalities: Including loss of appetite, nausea, and oily stools due to fat malabsorption
+• Digestive disturbances: including loss of appetite, nausea, and greasy stools due to fat malabsorption

-These symptoms may gradually worsen and accompany a progressive decline in liver metabolic function.
+These symptoms may worsen gradually, accompanied by progressive decline in liver metabolic function.

-Some patients may present a combination of nonspecific symptoms, such as:
+Some patients may experience nonspecific symptom combinations, such as:

 • Unexplained weight loss

-• Pre-jaundice symptoms of the skin (such as mild yellowing)
+• Early signs of jaundice (such as mild yellowing)

 • Skin manifestations related to portal hypertension, such as palmar erythema or spider angiomas

-These symptoms indicate that liver damage has affected metabolic and detoxification functions, necessitating immediate liver function testing.
+These symptoms indicate liver damage affecting metabolism and detoxification functions, requiring immediate liver function testing.

 Symptoms Related to Metabolic Abnormalities

-About 30% of patients will experience symptoms directly related to liver metabolic abnormalities, including:
+About 30% of patients exhibit symptoms directly related to liver metabolic abnormalities, including:

-• Symptoms of hypercholesterolemia due to lipid metabolism disorders (such as xanthomas)
+• Hypercholesterolemia symptoms caused by lipid metabolism disorders (such as xanthomas)

 • Polydipsia, polyphagia, and polyuria caused by insulin resistance